 PAPERWORK REDUCTION ACT NOTICE

-South Carolina, Virginia, West Virginia

-DALLAS REGIONAL OFFICE

-KANSAS CITY REGIONAL OFFICE

-Nebraska, North Dakota, South Dakota

-Page

 The FDIC may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB number.
 Section 19 of the Federal Deposit Insurance Act (12 U.S.C. § 1829) requires the FDIC's written consent prior to any participation in the affairs of an insured depository institution by a person who has been convicted of crimes involving dishonesty, breach of trust, or money laundering.
 Individuals or insured depository institutions can seek the FDIC's written consent by filing Section 19 Application Form 6710/07.
 This form distinguishes between applications that are sponsored by an insured depository institution and applications that submitted by individuals requesting a waiver of the institution sponsorship requirement.
 The estimated burden for this collection of information is 16 hours per response.
 Send comments regarding this burden estimate or any other aspect of this collection, including suggestions for reducing this burden, to the Paperwork Reduction Officer, Legal Division, Federal Deposit Insurance Corporation, 550 17th Street, N.W., Washington, D.C.
 20429

+Pursuant to Section 19 of the Federal Deposit Insurance Act, 12 U.S.C. § 1829(a), persons convicted of certain criminal offenses are prohibited from participating in the affairs of an insured depository institution without the express written consent of the FDIC.
+This prohibition applies to any person convicted of a criminal offense involving dishonesty, breach of trust, or money laundering or who has entered into a pretrial diversion or similar program in connection with a prosecution for such offense.
+In the absence of prior FDIC approval, such persons are prohibited from being directly or indirectly affiliated with an insured depository institution, owning or controlling an insured depository institution, or otherwise directly or indirectly participating in the conduct of the affairs of an insured depository institution.
+Insured depository institutions are also prohibited from permitting such persons from engaging in any of the aforementioned activities.

-down to access form 6710/07
+Page down to access form 6710/07

 ATLANTA REGIONAL OFFICE